oldetoolworkshop/oldetoolworkshop.github.io/content/post/2025-12-14 makin'-some-soft-wax.md

 ### Final Thoughts / Links ###

-This is an easy project that adds a natural finish to your process.
+I want to thank Lost Art Press for this recipe and everything else they do for the craft!
+To sum it up, this is a fun and easy project that adds a natural finish to your process.
 Go ahead and make some for yourself; you’ll be glad you did.

 Links to all the products:
 * [Linseed Oil](https://a.co/d/5OIFZow)